-A cheetah's diet is very specific.
-You will be asked to abide by all rules as to meat and diet prep.
+- 1. A cheetah's diet is very specific.
+You will be asked to abide by all rules as to meat and diet prep (Appendix 3).
 The meat must be rubbed with Predator powder, a vitamin and calcium supplement.
-The amounts of meat and Predator powder are written on a memo at the Safe House.
+The amounts of meat and Predator are written on a pin board at the Cheetah House.
 Predator powder/calcium powder is essential and must not be skipped.

-- 2. The scat must be removed from the enclosure before feeding (see Scat Removal and Cage Cleaning Protocol in Appendix 3A and Protocol for Scat Collection and Observation of Clinical Symptoms in Case of Finding Abnormal Scat in Appendix 3B). - 3.
-Cheetahs should always have clean water. - 4.
-All the cheetahs' eating and drinking utensils must be thoroughly washed with soap and dipped in a bleach solution after each use.
+All volunteers must spend one week observing this protocol before being allowed to do anything on their own.
+Or being allowed into the enclosures to ensure the cheetahs are being feed and watered correctly. - 2.
+The scat must be removed from the enclosure before feeding (see Scat Removal and Cage Cleaning Protocol in Appendix 3A and Protocol for Scat Collection and Observation of Clinical Symptoms in Case of Finding Abnormal Scat in Appendix 3B). - 3.
+Cheetahs should have clean water at all times. - 4.
+All the cheetahs' eating and drinking utensils must be thoroughly washed with soap and cleaned after each use.
 This is particularly important in the case of small cubs.
 Small cubs' utensils, e.g., bottles should be sterilized after each use by boiling them in water for 15 minutes. - 5.
 When caring for both small cubs and older cheetahs, always feed the small cubs before feeding older cheetahs to prevent any pathogen transmission from adult carriers to cubs. - Check the whiteboard before feeding to see if any cheetah has a suspected infection; these cheetah must be fed last. - 7.
 AVOID CONTACT WITH STRAY AND DOMESTIC CATS.
 They can carry diseases that are transmittable and can be deadly to cheetahs.
 Some of these diseases can be unintentionally carried on clothes, shoes and skin.
 If contact with them is inevitable, disinfect hands thoroughly and change clothes and shoes. - 8.
 Handling or working with animals, including cheetahs, poses a risk of zoonotic diseases (diseases that can be transmitted from animals to people).
-The risk of cheetah to human disease transmission can be minimized by following certain basic rules: - Always wash hands properly after working with cheetahs or after handling their food or other objects which are in contact with the animals - o Ensure there is sufficient liquid in the footbaths prior to feeding the cheetahs - Clothing used when working with cheetahs should not be used for other activities. avoid using the same clothes in the kitchen and when eating or drinking - o In case of bites or scratches, immediately wash and disinfect the affected area thoroughly - Do not kiss the cheetahs
+The risk of cheetah to human disease transmission can be minimized by following certain basic rules: - i. always wash hands properly after working with cheetahs or after handling their food or other objects which are in contact with the animals; - ii. ensure there is sufficient liquid in the footbaths prior to feeding the cheetahs; - iii. the clothing used when working with cheetahs should not be used for other activities. avoid using the same clothes in the kitchen and when eating or drinking; - iv. in case of bites or scratches, immediately wash and disinfect the affected area thoroughly; and, - v. do not kiss the cheetahs.